AxdeKlerk/SLP/DEBUGGING.md

 In the basket template, I excluded messages containing `"orders"` from the flash message loop.
 In the user profile template, I added a dedicated message block under “Orders in Progress” to display messages with the `"orders"` tag only.

 **Lesson Learned:** When using *Django*’s messages framework across multiple views, tagging messages is essential for controlling where they appear.
 Filtering messages by tags keeps unrelated alerts confined to the correct page context.

+### Search Input Responsive Sizing (Mobile) Issue

+**Bug:** In mobile view, the search input fields inside the `offcanvas` were far too wide and pushed the layout beyond the screen width.
+They also expanded even when not active, causing alignment issues.

+**Fix:** I added specific width constraints within a media query for screens under 768px and adjusted the offcanvas width so it “hugged” the search inputs.
+The `offcanvas` now expands only when the search is clicked.
+This ensures inputs stay within the viewport and aligned correctly.

+**Lesson Learned:** Always test responsive elements both in collapsed and expanded states — *Bootstrap*’s `offcanvas` width doesn’t automatically scale with its contents, so manual sizing adjustments are sometimes necessary.

+### Merch Search Functionality Issue

+**Bug:** The merch search stopped working after introducing form-based searches for artists and venues.
+Pressing enter on the merch search field no longer redirected to results.

+**Fix:** I replaced the static `<input>` with a proper form pointing to `{% url 'products:search_view' %}` and used `name="q"` consistently across all fields.
+Updated the JavaScript `handleMerchSearch()` to handle the same `id="merch-search"` (desktop) and `id="merch-search-mobile"` (mobile)` logic, matching the artist and venue setups.
+Adjusted `views.py` to detect merch queries and display either multiple results or a single merch item styled like the merch list.

+**Lesson Learned:** Consistency between input names, form actions, and view logic is key.
+Even one mismatched `name` or `id` can break a working search feature.